Ulbora/Six910/README.md

 2. Modify the template using the user's store URL
 3. Upload the template back to the hosted site

+## Database
+The default database for Ulbora Cart will be MySQL.
+The database interface, however will be modular and could easily be switched out for any other database.

 ## Addon Applications
 Ulbora Cart will allow third party developers to build addon applications that integrate into templates.